 The composition of the well fluid modelled both in [1] and in the present work is taken from [21].
 The well fluid contains CO2 and simple alkanes from methane and up, and from C7+ the heavy fraction of the well fluid is characterized by 8 pseudo-components/hypotheticals.
 The Peng-Robinson equation of state is applied [22] with both liquid density and thermodynamic departure functions being calculated using the equation of state.
 This is a change from the original source [1], where COSTALD liquid density [23] was applied as well as Lee-Kesler for the departure functions.
 The change of liquid density was made, since DWSIM does not implement COSTALD but uses Rackett for liquid density.

-The 8 pseudo-components included have been specified by molecular weight and liquid density and with critical properties and accentric factors estimated by the Twu method [24], [25].
+The 8 pseudo-components included have been specified by molecular weight and liquid density and with critical properties and acentric factors estimated by the Twu method [24], [25].
 The estimated properties have been used as input for the pseudo-components, instead of using the built-in methods in DWSIM, for consistency between the two simulation models.
 The pseudo-component properties are listed in Table 2.

 Table 2 Pseudo-component properties